DishitaJoshi23/sp26-cse110-lab4/expose/javascript/part1.md

 There will be an error thrown because the variable `result` is declared with `let`, which is block-scoped.
 This means that it is only accessible within the if block.
 Since, line 13 is outside the if-block, it can't access `result`.

 ---

+## Question 6
+We never reach Line 9 because Line 7 throws a TypeError.
+This is because `result` is declared as a `const` which means that it can't be reassigned.
+So, attempting to reassign it throws an error.

+---

+## Question 7
+Same as Question 6.
+We never reach Line 13 either because Line 7 throws a TypeError because it attempts to reassign a constant variable.

+---